Chicago Foundation for Women: South Side Giving Circle

 The South Side Giving Circle was created in 2018 with the goal of providing aid to black women and girls within the communities that suffer from gender and race inequities.
 The members of this giving circle get to decide where the money goes as a group.
 They mainly give to organizations that help black girls living on the south side of Chicago.
 Within their first year they donated US$34,000 to five organizations.
 The group has their meetings in business or spaces that are run by black women.
 The South Side Giving Circle was created to help black, female-identifying people because of the lack of diversity seen in other Giving Circles.
 As of 2018 The Giving Circle has 30 members from the South Side neighborhoods in Chicago as of 2018.

 LBTQ Giving Council

 The LBTQ giving council was formed in 1998, and they had their first event a year later on October 11, 1999 on National Coming Out Day, to kick-off the council.
 This was the first group in Chicago to support the LGBTQ community.
 They showed their support by raising awareness and funds for the LGBTQ community.
-This group has been awarded more than US$95,000 dollars towards 12 organizations and programs: which include the Youth Empowerment Performance Project (YEPP) and Affinity Community Services.
+This group has been awarded more than US$95,000 towards 12 organizations and programs: which include the Youth Empowerment Performance Project (YEPP) and Affinity Community Services.
 As of 2019, their biggest fundraiser thus far was the Annual International Women's Day Dance at the National Museum of Puerto Rican Arts and Culture.